AuFeld/AuFeld/README.md

 ### Talking about Personal Stuff:

-- 👨🏽‍💻 I’m a recent Data Science graduate from Lambda School;
+- 👨🏽‍💻 I’m a Data Science graduate and a Technical Project Lead at Lambda School;
 - 🤔 My interests are machine learning, data engineering, mobile data, Python etc..;
 - 💼 I’m pursuing a career as a Data Scientist that translates mobile data points into business insights;
 - 💬 Ask me about anything, I am happy to help;